bmvc2025/bmvc2025.github.io/authors/author-guidelines.md

 Authors take complete responsibility for their papers' accuracy and authenticity when submitting them to BMVC.
 To ensure a high standard of academic and professional integrity, authors must avoid misrepresentation, factual inaccuracies, and plagiarism at all costs.
 Any paper with citations of non-existent material or obvious factual inaccuracies will be rejected outright and will not be subject to review.
 It is important to note that attributing plagiarism or inaccuracy to LLMs or someone else is not a viable defence.
 As an author, it is your duty to ensure that every aspect of your paper is of the highest standard and that your contribution is both original and ethically sound.

 Plagiarism consists of appropriating the words or results of another without credit.
 We will actively check for plagiarism.
-Furthermore, the paper matching system is quite accurate.
+Furthermore, the paper-matching system is quite accurate.
 As a result, it regularly happens that a paper containing plagiarised material goes to a reviewer from whom the material was plagiarised; experience shows that such reviewers enthusiastically pursue plagiarism cases.
 Therefore, if a submission contains plagiarised material, the submission will be rejected.

 ---